 We will be known as one of the most improved councils in the country.
-We will be financially resilient, driven by data and effective and efficient in everything we do.
+We'll be financially resilient, driven by data and effective and efficient in everything we do.
 Trusted by residents, guided by councillors, supported by businesses and partners with staff who are proud to work here.

 There are stages of development for each of the Themes, to drive toward this vision, shown here.
 This represents the progress of the improvement journey.
-In the short term the focus is on Recovery - 'fixing the plumbing', haking significant savings and efficiencies, at chacked and a statement of the short term the plumbing',
+In the short term the focus is on Recovery - 'fixing the plumbing', making significant savings and efficiencies, at pace.

-• The medium-term focus will be on • Inprovement, the council operating effectively as a smaller organisation with strengthened financial and legal capability and capacity.
+The medium term focus will be on improvement, the council operating effectively as a smaller organisation with strengthened financial and legal capability and capacity.

 The ambition over a longer term is to be a council managing finances with sustainable budget.
 Services that are largely digital and improved customer satisfaction.
 The commercial estate will be smaller and the debt reduced.
-A council driven by data and evidence to inform better decision-making.
-Rebuilt trust from residents and confidence regained from government.
+A council driven by data and evidence to inform better decision making.
+Rebuilt trust from residents and confidence regained from Government.